 Online Journals (journal article) on the Internet

-Tables: Cite all the table in the text, and number consecutively according to the appearance in the text.
-Type each table on the separate page, supplying a brief title (at the top, boldface) and explanatory footnotes (below the table).
+Tables: All tables should be placed in their location in the text.
 All abbreviation used in the table should be explained in the footnotes.
 Each column must carry an appropriate heading, and units in numerical measurements should be added to the column heading in parentheses.
 If data can be described in one or two sentences in the text, do not present them in a table.

-Illustration: Cite all illustration in the text and number consecutively in the order cited in the text.
+Illustration: All illustrations should be placed in their location in the text.
 Titles and detailed explanations should be given in the legends, not on the illustrations.
-Figure legends should provide a brief, self-sufficient explanation of the illustrations.
+Figure legends should provide below the illustration in a brief a self-sufficient explanation.
 Describe the staining method and original magnification for photomicrographs, and bar measurements for electron micrographs.

 If the figure has already been published, obtain permission to reproduce or modify from the copyright holder, and acknowledge the original source in the legend.